 “I feel like I’m good under pressure,” Hill said.
 “I like big games.”

-Going into the season finale, the Titans (4-5, 2-2) must take down the Talbots on senior night to keep its playoff hopes alive.
+Going into the season finale, the Titans (4-5, 2-2) must take down the Talbots on senior night to keep their playoff hopes alive.
 With only eight playoff berths available in Class 4A this year, qualifying for the postseason will be harder than ever before — and in the end, West Mifflin’s fate will lie in the hands of the WPIAL’s playoff steering committee.

 When it’s all said and done, Steele believes his team’s resume and quality of competition will speak for itself.
 And if that’s not good enough, perhaps the presence of the WPIAL’s most mesmerizing talent might be enough to secure the Titans’ ticket to the big dance.